Fanny (Be Tender with My Love)

 "Fanny (Be Tender with My Love)" is a song written and performed by the Bee Gees for their Main Course album in 1975.
-It was the third single release from the album, peaking at number 12 on the United States Billboard Hot 100 chart and number two in Canada.
+It was the third single release from the album, peaking at number 12 on the United States Billboard Hot 100 and number two in Canada.
 According to Maurice Gibb, producer Quincy Jones called "Fanny" one of his favorite R&B songs of all time.